jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 Lawn settings can be managed:

 * Takes an *geoJSON features* object as input.
-A geoJSON features object can contain multiple *features* and the perimeter of the lawn must be the first object in the array.
+A geoJSON features object can contain multiple *feature* objects and the perimeter of the lawn must be the first *feature* object in the array.
 Additional *features* can be added to exclude areas for trees and stairs etc from the Lawn area.
 If "name: charging_station" is set on a geoJSON feature then this "point" will also be used as an *not geoWithin* input in the DB Query.

 [![Lawn Settings Page]({{ BASE_PATH }}/assets/images/mower-statistics/lawnpage.png)]({{ BASE_PATH }}/assets/images/mower-statistics/lawnpage.png)